KevinH2810/Backend-login-simple/README.md

 ## Add Money
 ---
-Used to add Money to user Balance. you can supply username and money, JWT token arent needed because we're assumed the TopUp are addedd manually
+Used to add Money to user Balance. you can supply username and money, JWT token arent needed because we're assumed the TopUp are added manually

 ## Token - /
 ---